 The Tennessee Tornado, while bearing an ironic name because tornados are few and far between in the mountains of East Tennessee due to the naturally rugged terrain, is arguably one of the best coasters in the park.

-This coaster features features a back to back triple spiral, a 128 foot drop through an actual mountain and speeds of up to 70 mph.
+This coaster features a back to back triple spiral, a 128-foot drop through an actual mountain and speeds of up to 70 mph.

 While I love this coaster, vertigo is an issue for me on this particular ride – and it’s getting worse with age.
-The third loop causes me to see spots every single time but I don’t let it stop me from riding.
-I just can’t ride it 3x in a row anymore like I used to when I was a teenager.
+The third loop causes me to see spots every single time but I don’t let it stop me.
+I just can’t ride it three times in a row anymore like I used to when I was a teenager.

 Guests must be 48″ tall to ride, and loose articles are not permitted.